mshah0722/mshah0722/README.md

 👋 Hi, I’m Malhar Shah
-🎓 I am a fourth-year undergraduate student at the University of Toronto
+🖥️ I am Software Developer at IBM
-👨‍🎓️ Majoring in Computer Engineering with a minor in Artificial Intelligence
+🎓 I have a Bachelor of Applied Science in Computer Engineering from the University of Toronto with a minor in Artificial Intelligence
 📫 How to reach me: malhar.shah@mail.utoronto.ca